-- 2. Using the clutch/brake lever, disengage the blade.
-This will stop the blade and drop the motor to idle.
+2. Using the STOP button, disengage the blade.
+This will stop the blade.
 Remove the board from the log.
-(DC) - 3.
-Using the STOP button, disengage the blade.
-This will stop the blade.
-Remove the board from the log.(AC)

 CAUTION!
 Be sure to stop the blade when returning the carriage.
 This will not only prevent the blade from being pulled off and ruined by a wood sliver, but also will increase the life of the blade.